 When visiting, remember that all of these places are not owned or operated by Lovingkindness Vietnam, and are run by the nuns, monks, or caregivers.
 Taking care of so many children is a lot of work, and how much time you can spend with the children will depend on the orphanage or charity school’s schedule.
 Also, the children are not tourist attractions, so it is common courtesy to limit photographs, or have your translator ask permission to interact or photograph the children.

 ABOUT VOLUNTEERING: We receive many emails from people who will be travelling to Vietnam, and wish to devote part of their time volunteering.
 Unfortunately, Lovingkindness Vietnam does not facilitate volunteer placements at the places that we assist.
 This is primarily due to the fact that no one speaks English at these orphanages or charity schools.
 They are all run by nuns and caregivers, and are not owned or operated by Lovingkindness Vietnam.
 If you find yourself in Nha Trang, and can speak Vietnamese, you can meet with the nuns or caregivers about volunteering there.
 The final decision will be entirely up to them.
 Don’t let that discourage you from volunteering while on holiday, however!
 There are many organizations that accommodate volunteers, and you can research some that are based in your home country.
-Just a few that we have heard of include Volunteers for Peace Vietnam, SJ Vietnam, Project Vietnam Foundation, Vietnam Volunteer Network, and Company of Grace.
+Just a few that we have heard of include Volunteers for Peace Vietnam, SJ Vietnam, and Project Vietnam Foundation.